 After eight years of building an active membership across California and beyond, Essie is deepening its base-building and leadership development strategies with the 1 in 4 women with incarcerated loved ones to propel bold decarceration agendas across the nation.
 We seek to transform the criminal legal system and create a Black feminist future rooted in care, equity, community safety, and liberation.
-As the opportunities to build upon our advocacy work continue to grow, we are seeking a Senior Policy Associate to provide the collaborative leadership and nuanced policy insight necessary to develop exciting people-powered campaigns that divest from the carceral state and invest in the care infrastructure our communities need.
+In the midst of significant organizational growth, we are seeking a mission-driven and financially savvy Finance Manager to join our team.

 Start date: July 24, 2023

 Application due date: March 12, 2023